The Best Essential Oils for Sunburn

 applying essential oils for relief

-My top picks for essential oils for sunburn
+My top picks for essential oils for skin discomfort

-Below you’ll find my top suggestions when it comes to using essential oils for sunburn.
+Below you’ll find my top suggestions when it comes to using essential oils for your skin.

 Essential oils are natural and volatile compounds that come from organic material like flower petals, grass, bark, leaves, and more.
 It’s the native plant properties that make essential oils a powerful tool for soothing skin that’s seen too much sun.